Austin Pool Maintenance Guide to Algae

 Shock the Pool with Chlorine

 Generally, chlorine is the killing agent for algae, so it is important to shock the pool with chlorine.
-As mentioned, algae create a chlorine demand.
+As mentioned, pool algae create a chlorine demand.
 If algae are already visible, then it is vital to get enough shock into the water at the first treatment.
 Otherwise, the chlorine gets used up before the algae are eliminated.
 As a result, the spent chlorine and dead algae create a more inviting environment for algae.
 And the problem gets even worse.

 Maintain a Low pH Level